-Our team is made up of passionate individuals and experts of their field striving to collaborate in our mission to further and protect the civil, constitutional, and human rights of immigrants, children, prisoners, and the poor.
-Select any portrait to learn more about our team members.
+Our team is made up of passionate individuals and legal experts striving to collaborate in our mission to further and protect the civil, constitutional, and human rights of immigrants, children, prisoners, and the poor.
+Select any portrait to learn more or contact the members of our legal department.

 Board of Directors

 Peter Schey, Esq.